 index.html file, which Code Capsules will serve up once deployed.

 Similar to the Frontend Capsule workflow, a few simple steps is all it takes to get your Backend App online:

 The Backend Capsule will build your code into a container and try to serve up your application.

 It also automatically creates a new build and deploy every time you push new code to your GitHub branch.
 This can be turned off if you prefer to create builds manually.

 Both Frontend and Backend Capsules will automatically create a free subdomain with an SSL certificate installed.
 You can choose to point a custom domain to your capsule through either a CNAME or A Record from any DNS provider you may be using.

 We have broken down the solution to allow developers to manage their applications and cloud resources that best meets their needs.

-We would love to hear any and all feedback (join us on our Slack Team) so that we can improve our solution and hopefully add value to other developers 🚀.
+We would love to hear all feedback (join us on our Slack Team) so that we can improve our solution and hopefully add value to other developers ?.